-Important
+Use this procedure to install a second microprocessor.

-- Be sure to perform a backup of the hard disk before you add a second microprocessor. - If you do not perform the following steps in the proper order, your computer might be unusable after you have installed a second microprocessor. - You must run the ADDCPU.EXE utility program before you install the second Pentium II microprocessor.
+Be sure to perform a backup of the hard disk before you add a second microprocessor.

+If you do not perform the following steps in the proper order, your computer might be unusable after you have installed a second microprocessor.

+Before installing a second Intel Pentium II microprocessor, you must run the ADDCPU.EXE utility program.
 You do not have to reinstall Microsoft Windows NT Workstation 4.0.

+Refer to "Updating System Programs" in IntelliStation M Pro User Guide to download and install the current Flash BIOS Update program for your computer.

+1 Verify the Ready-to-Configure Utility Program CD supplied with your computer.

+IntelliStation M Pro (Type 6889) - Version 1.1 or later

+If you do not have the correct version of the CD, download the latest version of the ADDCPU.EXE file from the World Wide Web at www.us.pc.ibm.com/files.html.

-The ADDCPU.TXT file and this document both contain the required steps. - 1 The Ready-to-Configure Utility Program CD-ROM contains the ADDCPU.EXE file (Multiprocessor Upgrade For Windows NT). - The ADDCPU.EXE utility program can be run from Windows NT Explorer, the Start menu, or a command window. - 2 Determine if your computer has IBM-installed Windows NT by performing the following steps: - a.
+When instructed to run ADDCPU.EXE, use either the downloaded file or run it from the Ready-to-Configure Utility Program CD.
+The ADDCPU.EXE utility program can be run from Windows NT Explorer, the Start menu, or a command window.

+- 2 Determine if your computer has IBM-installed Windows NT by performing the following steps: - a.
 Using the right mouse button, click on My Computer. - b.
+Using the left mouse button, click on Properties.

+If the following message is displayed on the screen, you have IBM-installed Windows NT:

+Manufactured and supported by IBM

+If your computer does not indicate Manufactured and supported by IBM use Procedure B.

-Using the left mouse button, click on Properties. - If the following is displayed on the screen, your computer has IBM-installed Windows NT. - Manufactured and supported by IBM - 3 Determine which service packs are installed by performing the following steps: - a.
-Using the left mouse button, double-click on My Computer. - b.
+If your computer does indicate Manufactured and supported by IBM continue with Step 3 to determine which Service Pack is installed.

+- 3 Determine which Service Pack is installed on your computer by performing the following steps: - a.
+Using the left mouse button, double-click on My Computer.

+- b.
 Click on Help. - c.
 Click on About Windows NT.

+If the following message is displayed on the screen, you have Service Pack 3 installed:

+'''

-Take note of which service pack is installed. - If, for example, Version 4.0 (Build 1381: Service Pack 3) is displayed, Service Pack 3 is installed.
+Version 4.
+(Build 1381: Service Pack 3)

-- 4 Determine if the C:\I386 folder (directory) exists by performing the following steps: - a.
-Using the left mouse button, double-click on My Computer. - b.
-Double-click on C:. - c.
-Look for a folder with the name 1386.
-Take note whether your computer has a 1386 directory or not. - 5 Determine whether to use Procedure A or Procedure B. - If one or more of the following is true, use Procedure B. (See "Procedure B" on page 23.) - You do not have IBM-installed Windows NT. - Service Pack 3 is not installed. - The C:\I386 folder does not exist. - Otherwise, use Procedure A. (See "Procedure A.")
+'''

+If your computer does not indicate Service Pack 3 use Procedure B. If your computer does indicate Service Pack 3 continue with Step 4 to determine if the C:I386 folder (directory) exists.

+4 Determine if the C:\I386 folder (directory) exists by performing the following steps:

+Using the left mouse button, double-click on My Computer.

+Double-click on the C: drive.
+For example: IBM_PRELOAD(C:)

+Look for the I386 directory.

+If the I386 directory does not exist, use Procedure B. Otherwise use Procedure A.